Darkwaqar/tailwindlesson/Lesson-13/README.md

 # This is Lesson on of Tailwind

-## 12 Glowing Background grandient Effects
+## 13 youtube thumbnaol with tailwind css

 ## preivew